bastiscode/spell_check/sphinx_docs/models.rst

 Pretrained models
 =================

-The following table shows all pretrained models available for the CLI tools and Python API:
+The following table shows all pretrained models available for the CLI, Python API, and web app:

 .. csv-table:: Table
    :file: models.csv